pdavid-i/ChatApp-Node-Js/README.md

 # ChatApp-Node-Js
-An chat application built with node js and React front-end
+A chat application built with node js and React front-end